Jas-SinghFSU/hyprpanel-docs/docs/help/faq.md

 ## I want to hide the top bar on specific monitors.
 How can I do that?
 To hide the top bar on specific monitors, refer to the following section in the [Configuration Guide](../configuration/panel.md#hiding-the-bar-on-specific-monitors).

-## I want to save me configuration, how can I do that?
+## I want to save my configuration, how can I do that?
 You can save you configuration by exporting it in the settings dialog under `Configuration > General` by clicking the **Export** button.
 You can then import the configuration by clicking the **Import** button.

 NOTE: Your configuration also contains your API keys.
 Make sure to keep it safe.
 This may change in the future.